Paddock Rules – Formula SAE Electric

 • Someone pushing the car with a push bar

-• In the event the car has not passed E-Scrutineering, the HVD must be disconnected while the car is moved around on the event site.
-This also includes teams who Tractive Battery Pack have passed E-Scrutineering and participating in static events.
+• In the event the car has not passed Tractive Battery Inspection, the HVD must be disconnected while the car is moved around on the event site.
+This also includes teams who Tractive Battery Pack have passed Tractive Battery Inspection and participating in static events.

 WORKING ON THE VEHICLE: Activities on the energized tractive system or Tractive Battery Pack must take place in the Hot Work area located in G2.
 An Electrical Safety Officer (ESO) and at least one more team member, who can intervene in case of emergency, must attend every activity where the tractive system is on.
 Only members of your team and Scrutineers are allowed to stay behind the barrier tape/markings.
 After any activity on the tractive system during which seals were broken an E-Scrutineering Inspection is mandatory!